fiatjaf/pyramid/README.md

   - notes published by members with the `"-"` tag and the special hashtag are marked as "paid"
   - these notes will only be shown to viewers who have zapped the specific member at least the specified amount in the past specified days
   - normal zaps and nutzaps supported, sourced from the _inbox_ relay

+## community

+join the group of users at `pyramid.fiatjaf.com'Tnq7x2ZTgrPZWFrC` ([chachi](https://chachi.chat/pyramid.fiatjaf.com/Tnq7x2ZTgrPZWFrC)) to talk about your experience or complain about things.